jonaldomo/jonaldomo.github.io/_posts/2013-12-21-is-ruby-dying.md

 author: John Moses
 ---

+### Is Ruby Dying?

 I have been working with nodejs alot lately and have been discussing with coworkers if nodejs is taking steam away from ruby at all.
-I think it is an important conversation as when starting a new project, one thing to look at is the ecosystem around the language.
+I think the popularity of the language is an important talking point when selecting a language and framework for a new project.

-It is the first day of my nine day Christmas break and I thought it would be cool to graph some statistics about rubygems to see if I could come to an answer.
+I think a graph on the release date of gems over time could help determine an answer.
 The front page of rubygems only shows data on the most popular, but I am really interested in seeing recent activity.
-Specifically, I would like to see a line graph of the release date of the latest version of each gem.
 My theory is that if developers' contributions to different gems is slowing down, then so is the popularity of the language.

 ### Getting the data